 Transfer Portfolio Checklist

 - Up to twelve pieces of art for each course you are attempting to get credit.
-Photos of artwork must be quality, high-resolution photographs.
-If you feel your photos do not accurately represent your skillset please bring in a hard copy portfolio with original pieces.
+Photos of artwork must be high quality and legible.

 - Transcripts from previous institutions with courses you want to get credit for highlighted.